 Google Analytics, by default, will not filter any traffic, including low quality traffic like scrapers and bots.
 Heap automatically filters many different scrapers and bots.

 You can block some bots in Google Analytics by going to Admin > View Settings, and checking Exclude all hits from known bots and spiders.

 This won’t exclude bot data that’s already been collected, and since Google doesn’t necessarily block the same bots and scrapers that Heap blocks, there is a chance that the session counts will still differ.

-In addition to the 30-minute inactivity rule for sessions, clicking on any Google AdWords link that leads to your pages generate a new session, even if the visitor had a pre-existing session.
+Clicking on any Google AdWords link that leads to your pages generates a new session, even if the visitor had a pre-existing session.

 For example, clicking through an AdWords link, then clicking back, and clicking the same AdWords link again will create two sessions.
 This doesn’t usually create a large disparity between Heap and Google Analytics, but if a large fraction of your traffic lands on your site via AdWords, it may become noticeable.

 We don’t capture Adwords auto-tagging.
 While Heap captures the gclid parameters if they are present in the URL, we can’t derive any meaning from the gclid parameter.
 This is because Google sets the gclid parameter for their own use and doesn’t share any information about it externally.
 Heap may also lose the “gclid” due to page redirects that will clear the gclid from the URL before Heap has a chance to load.